 In practice, the shortage of publicly funded legal advice and the limitations of judicial review as a remedy mean that poorly based refusals may go unchallenged, with the asylum seeker resorting instead to making another set of further submissions.
-The Home office does not publish the number of fresh claims but in answer to a parliamentary question the Minister stated that in 2020, 7,341 further submissions were made in support of fresh claims.242
+The Home office does not publish the number of fresh claims but in answer to a parliamentary question the Minister stated that in 2021, 6,760 further submissions were made in support of fresh claims.
+Statistics are not routinely published as to what proportion of further submissions are considered to amount to a fresh claim, although a response to a Freedom of Information Request highlights that a significant number of those making further submissions are granted a form of leave.

 Further representations must be made to the Home Office in Liverpool.
-Where the claimant is over 18, this must be done in person unless there are exceptional circumstances such as disability or severe illness or the best interests of a child require an exception to be made.243 There is no fixed limit to the number of further submissions that can be made.
+Where the claimant is over 18, this must be done in person unless there are exceptional circumstances such as disability or severe illness or the best interests of a child require an exception to be made.
+There is no fixed limit to the number of further submissions that can be made.
 The response to further submissions is decided on the basis of written submissions and without an interview, but the submissions must be delivered in person at an appointment.
-This was changed in March due to the Covid restrictions and although other Home Office appointments have resumed it remains the case that further submissions are currently accepted by email or post.
+This was changed in March 2020 due to the Covid restrictions and this arrangement remained until August 2021 when the requirement to attend in person resumed although further submissions may be made in Glasgow and Belfast as well.

 Once they have an appointment (usually 3 to 10 days after it is arranged), applicants need to have the means to travel to lodge their further submissions.
 This is problematic as the Home Office will not pay travel expenses, and most refused asylum seekers who have further submissions to make are destitute.
 Liverpool is more than a day's round trip by cheapest transport methods (usually bus) from many parts of the UK.
-Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions,244 in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
-It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.245 In effect, this means that people with further submissions may be left destitute.
+Although destitute applicants should be eligible for Section 4 support (see section on Reception Conditions: Criteria and Restrictions) as soon as they have alerted the Home Office to the existence of further submissions, in practice, it is extremely difficult to access support while waiting for an appointment, and any support is unlikely to materialise before the appointment.
+It may also be difficult to access Section 4 support while waiting for a decision on whether those further submissions constitute a fresh claim.
+In effect, this means that people with further submissions may be left destitute.

-A person may not be removed before a decision is taken on any submissions they have outstanding.246 Removal directions (the order to a carrier to take the person on a particular flight or crossing) may remain in place while further submissions are being considered, only to be cancelled if the claimant is successful
+A person may not be removed before a decision is taken on any submissions they have outstanding.
+Removal directions (the order to a carrier to take the person on a particular flight or crossing) may remain in place while further submissions are being considered, only to be cancelled if the claimant is successful or if the Home Office decides they need more time to decide.
+Further submissions may be allowed or refused at any time until the asylum seeker is actually removed.
+A last-minute refusal may leave no time for any further legal challenge, and there is no obligation for the Home Office to respond in time for the asylum seeker to take advice or challenge a refusal.